2016 United Kingdom European Union membership referendum: Eligibility to vote

 The right to vote in the referendum in the United Kingdom is defined by the legislation as limited to residents of the United Kingdom who were either also Commonwealth citizens under Section 37 of the British Nationality Act 1981 (which include British citizens and other British nationals), or those who were also citizens of the Republic of Ireland, or both.
 Members of the House of Lords, who could not vote in general elections, were able to vote in the referendum.
 The electorate of 46,500,001 represented 70.8% of the population of 65,678,000 (UK and Gibraltar).
 Other than the residents of Gibraltar, British Overseas Territories Citizens residing in the British Overseas Territories were unable to vote in the referendum.

 Residents of the United Kingdom who were citizens of other EU countries were not allowed to vote unless they were citizens (or were also citizens) of the Republic of Ireland, of Malta, or of the Republic of Cyprus.

 The Representation of the People Acts 1983 (1983 c.
 2) and 1985 (1985 c.
-50), as amended, also permit certain British citizens (but not other British nationals), who had once lived in the United Kingdom, but had since and in the meantime lived outside of the United Kingdom, but for a period of no more than 15 years, to vote.
+50), as amended, also permit certain British citizens (but not other British nationals) to vote while resident outside of the United Kingdom, provided they had been living abroad for no more than 15 years.
+A legal challenge to this time limit, brought by British citizens living in Italy and Belgium on the grounds that it interfered with the EU right of free movement, was dismissed by the High Court and on appeal by the Supreme Court.

 Voting on the day of the referendum was from 0700 to 2200 BST (WEST) (0700 to 2200 CEST in Gibraltar) in some 41,000 polling stations staffed by over 100,000 poll workers.
 Each polling station was specified to have no more than 2,500 registered voters.
 Under the provisions of the Representation of the People Act 2000, postal ballots were also permitted in the referendum and were sent out to eligible voters some three weeks ahead of the vote (2 June 2016).

 The minimum age for voters in the referendum was set to 18 years, in line with the Representation of the People Act, as amended.
 A House of Lords amendment proposing to lower the minimum age to 16 years was rejected.

 The deadline to register to vote was initially midnight on 7 June 2016; however, this was extended by 48 hours owing to technical problems with the official registration website on 7 June, caused by unusually high web traffic.
 Some supporters of the Leave campaign, including the Conservative MP Sir Gerald Howarth, criticised the government's decision to extend the deadline, alleging it gave Remain an advantage because many late registrants were young people who were considered to be more likely to vote for Remain.
 According to provisional figures from the Electoral Commission, almost 46.5 million people were eligible to vote.